wuertele/Drupal-Deployer/README.txt

    <?php echo $closure; ?>
 </code>

-Q: After upgrading to 5.x-1.2, the menu item 'administer' is no longer removed.
+Q: After upgrading, the menu item 'administer' is no longer removed.
 Why?

 A: Prior to release 5.x-1.2, Drupal Administration Menu was output via hook_block(), which allowed to alter the global menu array.
 Since 5.x-1.2, it